Sea Turtle Interactions in the Hawaiʻi Shallow-set Longline Fishery

 Regulations governing the Hawaiʻi shallow-set pelagic longline fishery include annual limits on the number of interactions that occur between fishing vessels and sea turtles.
 The annual fleet-wide interaction limit (hard cap) is 16 leatherback sea turtles (there is no fleet limit for loggerhead sea turtles).
 For each fishing trip, the interaction limits are 2 leatherback and 5 North Pacific loggerhead sea turtles.

 Sea turtle interactions are monitored by NOAA Fisheries observers, placed aboard every shallow-set longline fishing trip.

-See 50 CFR 665.813 for the official Hawaiʻi shallow-set longline sea turtle interaction limits.
-More information can be found in the Observer Program's quarterly reports which provided information about protected species interactions with U.S. longline vessels in the Pacific.
+See the September 2020 Compliance Guide and 50 CFR 665.813 for more information.
+The Observer Program's quarterly reports provide more information about protected species interactions with U.S. longline vessels in the Pacific.

 |Leatherback Turtle||Loggerhead Turtle||Notes|

 |2019||0||17||March 19, 2019.
 Fishery closed because it reached the annual interaction limit of 17 loggerhead turtles.|

 |2018||6||33||May 4, 2018.
 Fishery closed by Court Order.|